Huisinis (or Hushinish)

 Located as far west as you can get in Harris, the Huisinis township nestles between the wild North Harris hills and two fantastic beaches.
 There are three crofts here; the cattle-grid at the start of the village marking the point you leave the common grazings/hill land and enter the crofts.
 Huisinis has the only significant area of machair in North Harris.
 This is formed by the wind-blown shell-sand giving just the right conditions for a multitude of different grasses.
 The machair grass transforms into a blanket of many colours as summer progresses.

 Huisinis is an excellent starting point for expeditions into the wild land to spot Eagles and Red Deer.
 The coastal footpath leaves Huisinis, heading north to Crabhadail.
 The first part scales the hill overlooking the Sound of Scarp.
 This is a great place to watch the seabirds drying their wings after long fishing trips.
 Further on is the magnificent Traigh Mheilein beach.
 This deserted spot offers beautiful white sands where you can almost touch the Isle of Scarp over the perilous sound.
 Just beyond the beach is the start of Crabhadail.
-This valley stretches inland to the south west, and offers good eagle-spotting opportunities and in the autumn fills with the sound of stags roaring and rutting.
+This valley stretches inland to the south east, and offers good eagle-spotting opportunities and in the autumn fills with the sound of stags roaring and rutting.

 Huisinis itself is great for playing on the main beach or exploring under the water.
 The west end of the beach is included in the North Harris Snorkel Trail because of it’s diversity of marine life.
 To the west of the village, if you climb to the highest point on the headland, there are spectacular views towards Lewis to the North.
 On a clear day, you’ll also see St Kilda.
 Closer by, you stand a good chance of seeing otters playing on the shore.